Graziella Branduardi-Raymont

-Graziella Branduardi-Raymont is an Italian physicist.
-She is a professor at University College London's Mullard Space Science Laboratory (MSSL).
+Graziella Branduardi-Raymont (born 6 January 1949 - died 3 November 2023) was an Italian physicist.
+She was a professor at University College London's Mullard Space Science Laboratory (MSSL).

 Biography

-After obtaining a degree in Physics from the University of Milan in 1973, in 1974 Branduardi-Raymont began studying for a PhD at University College London's Mullard Space Science Laboratory (MSSL).
+Branduardi-Raymont obtained a degree in physics from the University of Milan in 1973, and in 1974 began studying for a PhD at University College London's Mullard Space Science Laboratory (MSSL).
 She finished her PhD in X-ray Astronomy in 1977 and subsequently moved to the Center for Astrophysics | Harvard & Smithsonian.

-She returned to MSSL in 1979 as a Research Assistant before achieving lecturership in 1987 and becoming a Reader in Astronomy in 1992.
-During the 1990s she took on the role of MSSL Project Manager for the Digital Electronics of the Reflection Grating Spectrometer flying onboard ESA's XMM-Newton mission.
-In 2009, she was appointed Professor of Space Astronomy.
-Her current research is focused on planetary X-ray emission alongside her role as Co-PI for the joint ESA - Chinese Academy of Sciences SMILE mission that is scheduled to launch in 2024.
+She returned to MSSL in 1979 as a research assistant before achieving lecturership in 1987 and becoming a reader in astronomy in 1992.
+During the 1990s she took on the role of MSSL project manager for the digital electronics of the reflection grating spectrometer flying on board ESA's XMM-Newton mission.
+In 2009, she was appointed professor of space astronomy.
+At the time of her death, her research was focused on planetary X-ray emission alongside her role as Co-PI for the joint ESA – Chinese Academy of Sciences SMILE mission that is scheduled to launch in 2025.

 Research interests

-Branduardi-Raymont's research interests include:
+Branduardi-Raymont's research interests included: